TritonDataCenter/sdc-amon/README.md

 Current status:
 - Not quite yet running in COAL.
 For dev: use UFDS in coal and run amon master, relay and agent on your Mac.
-- Tests suite is pre-ufds and doesn't work at all.
 - Haven't run lint in a long while.
-- "make devrun" is likely broken.

 ## Mac Setup